 Employment Outlook and Salary Info

 Many LPNs might choose to become RNs to take advantage of the higher salaries and increased job opportunities.
-According to the U.S. Bureau of Labor Statistics (BLS), registered nurses held more than 2.7 million jobs in 2010.
-The BLS predicted that employment of RNs could grow by as much as 26% between 2010 and 2020.
-The median annual salary reported for the profession in May 2012 was $65,470, per the BLS.
+According to the U.S. Bureau of Labor Statistics (BLS), registered nurses held more than 2.9 million jobs in 2018.
+The BLS predicted that employment of RNs could grow 12% between 2018 and 2028.
+The median annual salary reported for the profession in May 2018 was $71,730, per the BLS.

 All aspiring registered nurses must gain licensure by passing the National Council Licensure Examination - Registered Nurse (NCLEX-RN).
 To qualify to sit for the examination, individuals must have a diploma in nursing, a Bachelor of Science in Nursing (BSN), or an ASN, such as the degree conferred to students who complete an accelerated LPN to RN program.